How PDA Your IEP works

 02

-AI Logic + Expert Knowledge
+AI Logic + Expert Knowledge: Interpret the plan

 Our AI engine reads your IEP or 504 Plan and cross-references it against our curated "PDA Affirming Guide."
 It looks for the gap between standard school language and what PDA brains actually need.